jfroelich/rss-reader/src/favicon-notes.md

 out how to signal that I have no interest at all in HTTP/2.
 For push help see section 3.3. of https://w3c.github.io/preload/, and also https://tools.ietf.org/html/rfc5988#section-5.

-I do not currently know how to signal no interest in preload.
-The RFC states that it is possible, but I am not sure I can do it from Javascript, and I have no idea how I would do it from Javascript.
+I do not currently know how to signal no interest in push.
+For now I must deal with wasted resources and strange console messages.
+I asked stackoverflow: https://stackoverflow.com/questions/45352300

-* Maybe I can set the user-agent?
-Maybe servers are checking user-agent to decide if preload supported?
-* Maybe it has something to do with CORS or caching?

 # General todo items

-* Add favicon.clearCache utility function to help testing
+* revert to using file block scope and only exporting the 3 public functions, I think I just like the style more.

 * Revisit whether favicons are now supported from within a chrome extension.
 At least document very clearly why this library has to be used in the alternative.
 It may no longer need to exist.
 This time around, take better notes as to why I can or cannot use chrome internals.
 * lookup is simply too large and needs to be broken up into smaller functions
-* Add more logging statements (checking verbose) in favicon.lookup
+* Add more logging statements (checking verbose) in lookupFavicon
-* When testing, use a test db instead of the real db, and make sure to delete the test db at the end of the test. favicon.connect accepts an options object where I can define name/version, and I can custom code a simple delete database function
+* When testing, use a test db instead of the real db, and make sure to delete the test db at the end of the test. openFaviconDb accepts an options object where I can define name/version, and I can custom code a simple delete database function
 * when checking image mime type, maybe be more restrictive about allowed